 To show my appreciation for the men and women who have served our country, I provide pro bono representation to veterans on a case-by-case basis.

-You may feel that challenging your charge is a hopeless endeavor, but you have too much at stake to take a passive approach.
+You may feel that challenging your criminal charge is a hopeless endeavor, but you have too much at stake to take a passive approach.
 Failure to secure legal representation could leave you in prison for years and prevent you from obtaining housing even if you are released.

-Felonies — and even misdemeanors — are not something any hiring manager wants to find on your background check.
+Criminal felonies — and even misdemeanors — are not something any hiring manager wants to find on your background check.
 A seemingly small conviction could haunt you for years to come and leave you without a way to secure reasonable income.
 This is why you must fight back.

-A conviction can alter your family dynamics in many ways.
+A criminal conviction can alter your family dynamics in many ways.
 Perhaps most importantly, it can revoke your right to child custody.
 As a parent, I know how devastating the thought of losing your kids can be, and I can help turn your situation around.